Inoueian/web_chicago_taxi/README.md

 This adapts the Flask on Heroku repo to create a website that displays graphics based on my Chicago taxi project.
+The web app created by Flask in the end should accept input from visitors (weather, day of week, etc.) and output a map of Chicago with the relevant traffic information.

 # Flask on Heroku